Erhan1706/DDS-project/README.md

 #### Services Replication
 - Replication + high-availability of order-service.
 Order service is replicated and killing one of the containers, does not stop the execution of the orders as the requests will be redirected to the replica.
 Our implementation also maintains consistency in case of failure.

+- Replication + high-availability of stock-service and payment-service.
+Stopping these containers will not stop the execution of the orders as the requests will be redirected to the replica.

+**Stopping any other container will most likely break the application.
+This includes: kafka, zookeper and redis.**